Last updated on September 26th, 2017 at 04:21 pm

 Read more: 10 fun & free things to do in Glasgow

 I’ve recently signed up as a local on Showaround, which is a platform connecting travelers with knowledgable locals to – well – show them around.
+I offer a variety of personalised Glasgow tours, entirely tailored to what you find interesting.
 In order to book a tour with me, you just need to sign up for a Showaround free account and put in your travel dates.
 I’ll get a notification as soon as someone is looking for a local tour guide in Glasgow and can send you an offer.
-You can also send me an email (email@example.com) if you want to make sure I see your tour request.
+You can also send me an email (firstname.lastname@example.org) if you want to make sure I see your tour request.
 Check out my profile here!

 PS: You can also sign up for a full membership with Showaround, which will allow you to contact me directly through the platform!